 Don’t worry, this amount is completely refundable after you return the vehicle.

 Make sure to return the rental vehicle at least 30 mins before the deadline.
 Late returns might incur additional costs, which may be the full expense of the next day or a half-day.
+Another thing: don’t forget to check if rental companies allow 24/7 returns, or if you have to do it during operating hours.

 The rental car will be inspected for damages, and if any, you’ll be responsible for the repair costs if the vehicle isn’t properly insured.
 (Hence, reiterating the importance of car insurance)